Finasteride: Pattern hair loss

 Finasteride is also used to treat male pattern baldness (androgenic alopecia), a condition that develops in up to 80% of Caucasian men aged 70 and over.
 In the United States, finasteride and minoxidil are the only two FDA-approved drugs for the treatment of male pattern hair loss as of 2017.
 Treatment with finasteride slows further hair loss.
 Two meta-analyses found finasteride's efficacy caused about 15% hair regrowth.
-Specifically oral finasteride was observed to regrow about 18 hair follicles in a squared centimeter area of scalp.
-In comparison a full head of hair usually has 120 hair follicles per squared centimeter scalp.
+Specifically oral finasteride was observed to regrow about 18 hair follicles in a square centimeter area of scalp.
+In comparison a full head of hair usually has 120 hair follicles per square centimeter scalp.

 Taking finasteride leads to a reduction in scalp and serum DHT levels; by lowering scalp levels of DHT, finasteride can maintain or increase the amount of terminal hairs in the anagen phase by inhibiting and sometimes reversing miniaturization of the hair follicle.
 Finasteride is most effective on the crown but can reduce hair loss in all areas of the scalp.
 Finasteride has also been tested for pattern hair loss in women; however, the results were no better than placebo.
 Finasteride is less effective in the treatment of scalp hair loss than dutasteride.